Golf Pants Pockets: Phone, Tee & Scorecard Design Guide

 A cleaner back pocket gives flat items their own role.

-That is a small detail, but it helps the pant feel more considered.
+That is a small detail, but it helps the pant feel more complete.

 What About Glove Storage?